Ayla's questions echoed between them, but neither man let it show.

 If anything, maybe they needed an extra pair of hands for the night.

-Not far from them, the guards were walking around the town, sightseeing.
+Not far from them, Dominic and his men were walking around the town, learning what they could.

-They had stopped into a few stores and sampled meats, cheeses, and candies.
+They had stopped into a few stores and sampled meats, cheeses, and candies that they rather enjoyed to their surprise.

 In addition to that, they were looking at the merchandise that the shops offered, which seemed pointless to them.